-3. Investigating instabilities through force-distance spectroscopy
+4. Multilayer instabilities and force-distance microscopy

-Atomic force microscopy concern with the fundamental interactions between surfaces extends across physics, chemistry, materials science and a variety of other disciplines [7,25].
-Since 1989, this technique has emerged as an essential tool for studying surface interactions by means of force-distance curves, which otherwise known as scanning probe force spectroscopy [25,26].
-With force sensitivity of the order of a few piconewtons, AFMs are excellent tools for probing these fundamental force interactions, especially, when adhesion are gaining more and more attention with the development of micro- and nanotechnologies [27].
-Due to the reduced masses of moving parts in micromechanical systems the atomic interaction energies invariably dominate the kinetic energies.
-Atomic Force Microscopes (AFM) allows the measurement of such attractive atomic interaction forces.
-The application of this technique for tribology is already described in several research papers [7,28].
+Atomic force microscopy concerns with the fundamental interactions between surfaces extends across physics, chemistry, materials science and a variety of other disciplines [7,25].
+Since 1989, this technique has emerged as an essential tool for studying surface interactions by means of force-distance curves which is otherwise known as scanning probe force microscopy [25,26].
+With force sensitivity of the order of a few piconewtons, AFMs are excellent tools for probing these fundamental force interactions, especially, when adhesion are gaining more and more attention with the development of micro- and nanotechnologies [27,28].

-In a typical force spectroscopy, during the approach of the AFM-tip to a solid sample surface, a "jump-tocontact" instability occurs before zero distance with an undeflected cantilever is reached.
-During retraction of an AFM-tip pressed against the sample surface it adheres to the surface until the spring force of the cantilever is higher than the attractive interaction force, which undergoes a second instability in terms of "jump-off-contact".
-These two instabilities, which represent the interaction forces between the sample and the probe strongly, depend on the mechanical, elastic and viscoelastic properties of the interacting materials [7,29-32].
-Hence, the dynamical changes in the numerical values of these two instabilities provide voluminous information on the post growth instabilities of a multilayer system.
+In a typical force-microscopy, during the approach of the AFM-tip to a solid sample surface, a "jump-to-contact" instability occurs before zero distance with an undeflected cantilever is reached.
+During retraction of an AFM-tip pressed against the sample surface, it adheres to the surface until the spring force of the cantilever is higher than the attractive interaction force and undergoes a second instability in terms of "jump-off-contact".
+These two instabilities, which represent the interaction forces between the sample and the probe, strongly depend on the mechanical, elastic and viscoelastic properties of the interacting materials [7,29-32].
+Hence, the dynamical changes in the numerical values of these two instabilities provide voluminous information on the postgrowth aging related instabilities of a multilayer system.
 A typical simulated force-distance curve usually obtained by AFM is depicted in Fig. 1.
-The force between the AFM-tip and the surface is quantified along the vertical axis, while the horizontal axis shows the tip-surface displacement coordinate.
-There are several interesting as well very important regions of this force-distance or force- displacement characteristic [7] that has been utilized in this experimental work.
+The force between the AFM tip and the surface is quantified along the vertical axis, while the horizontal axis shows the tip-surface displacement coordinate.
+There are several interesting as well very important regions of this force-distance or force-displacement characteristic [7] that has been utilized in this experimental work.